 There is a critical need for consistent annual funding to support the Land Cover and Wetlands themes.
 The Land Cover theme cannot be treated as a stationary product that has limited need for updates.
 Aggressively continuing work on the Wetlands theme cannot be treated as optional.
 These themes provide essential information to public and private land managers and the need for a long-term, sustainable funding strategy to support them is imperative.
 Given the continued reduction in MLIA funds, the current data priorities of MSL presented in this plan do not address the needs of these vital data sets.
 Just as the statutory responsibility of MSL for the Water Information System provided leverage to secure funding for the Water Information Manager position, MSL's statutory responsibility for the Natural Resource Information System may provide an opportunity to obtain funding sources through future legislative action for the long-term needs of the Land Cover and Wetlands themes.
 The Montana Natural Heritage Program acts as the state steward for the Land Use/Land Cover (LULC) dataset.
 In prior years staff and resources at the UM Spatial Analysis Lab. were utilized to update and maintain this data.
-However, as funding diminished in FY2014 and was not available in FY2015, no substantial updates have been made since 2013.
-As a result the MSDI LULC mapping is now several years out of date and does not accurately reflect changes due to human land uses and the impact of fires.
+While MTNHP was able to update this data during FY2016, this was done using one time project funding and there is still no sustainable funding for future updates.
 For successful implementation of statewide natural resource planning activities such as the Governor's Sage Grouse Habitat Conservation Program there is a critical need for the LULC mapping to be kept current and ideally incorporate data with greater spatial resolution.